wp-plugins/catablog/readme.txt

 = 0.9.0 =

 NOTE: A column in the database has been renamed because the original label was a reserved mysql keyword.
 This update was well tested and should not provide any problems, but just incase you should backup your database with the xml export feature before you upgrade.
 Thanks.

-== Arbitrary section ==

-CataBlog is written, maintained, supported and documented by Zachary Segal.
-Please feel free to stop by and visit http://catablog.illproductions.com and http://illproductions.com for more information about CataBlog and Zachary.